temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options set for shared workflow start:

 * `--workflow-id`, `-w` (string) - Workflow Id
 * `--type` (string) - Workflow Type name.
-Required.
+Required
 * `--task-queue`, `-t` (string) - Workflow Task queue.
-Required.
+Required
-* `--run-timeout` (duration) - Fail a Workflow Run if it takes longer than `DURATION`.
+* `--run-timeout` (duration) - Fail a Workflow Run if it takes longer than `DURATION`
-* `--execution-timeout` (duration) - Fail a WorkflowExecution if it takes longer than `DURATION`, including retries and ContinueAsNew tasks.
+* `--execution-timeout` (duration) - Fail a WorkflowExecution if it takes longer than `DURATION`, including retries and ContinueAsNew tasks
 * `--task-timeout` (duration) - Fail a Workflow Task if it takes longer than `DURATION`.
 (Start-to-close timeout for a Workflow Task.)
-Default: 10s.
+Default: 10s
 * `--search-attribute` (string[]) - Passes Search Attribute in key=value format.
-Use valid JSON formats for value.
+Use valid JSON formats for value
 * `--memo` (string[]) - Passes Memo in key=value format.
-Use valid JSON formats for value.
+Use valid JSON formats for value

 #### Options set for workflow start:

 * `--cron` (string) - Cron schedule for the Workflow.
-Deprecated - use schedules instead.
+Deprecated - use schedules instead
-* `--fail-existing` (bool) - Fail if the Workflow already exists.
+* `--fail-existing` (bool) - Fail if the Workflow already exists
 * `--start-delay` (duration) - Wait before starting the Workflow.
 Cannot be used with a cron schedule.
-If the Workflow receives a signal or update before the delay has elapsed, it will start immediately.
+If the Workflow receives a signal or update before the delay has elapsed, it will start immediately
 * `--id-reuse-policy` (string) - Allow the same Workflow Id to be used in a new Workflow Execution.
 Options:
-  AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.
+  AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning

 #### Options set for payload input:

 * `--input`, `-i` (string[]) - Input value (default JSON unless --input-meta is non-JSON encoding).
 Can be passed multiple times for multiple arguments.
-Cannot be combined with --input-file.
+Cannot be combined with --input-file
 * `--input-file` (string[]) - Read `PATH` as the input value (JSON by default unless --input-meta is non-JSON encoding).
 Can be passed multiple times for multiple arguments.
-Cannot be combined with --input.
+Cannot be combined with --input
 * `--input-meta` (string[]) - Metadata for the input payload, specified as a `KEY=VALUE` pair.
 If KEY is "encoding", overrides the default of "json/plain".
-Pass multiple --input-meta options to set multiple pairs.
+Pass multiple --input-meta options to set multiple pairs
-* `--input-base64` (bool) - Assume inputs are base64-encoded and attempt to decode them.
+* `--input-base64` (bool) - Assume inputs are base64-encoded and attempt to decode them

 ### temporal workflow terminate: Terminate a Workflow Execution

 The `temporal workflow terminate` command is used to terminate a [Workflow Execution](/concepts/what-is-a-workflow-execution).
 Canceling a running Workflow Execution records a `WorkflowExecutionTerminated` event as the closing Event in the workflow's Event History.
 Workflow code is oblivious to termination.
-Use `temporal workflow cancel` if you need to perform cleanup in your workflow.
+Use `temporal workflow cancel` if you need to perform cleanup in your workflow

 Executions may be terminated by [ID](/concepts/what-is-a-workflow-id) with an optional reason:
 ```